 The likely characteristics of CBDC are equally clear.
 To avoid facilitating criminal activity, CBDC cannot be anonymous.
-To truly substitute for paper currency, it will have to be supplied elastically.
+To

 Individuals will be allowed to hold unlimited quantities; otherwise, there would be circumstances when bank liabilities will not be convertible into CBDC at par.
 Restricting holdings to residents is a version of capital controls, which are both impractical and unwise.